Gnosder/Gaming/Dusk Bastards System 4.0/Chapter 2 How to Play.md

+TODO

+Update rolls: Rolls that fail (under the target number) still have some effect.
+Rolls that Crit (6 over the TN) have an increased effect.

 # Chapter 2 How to Play Dusk Bastards

 The rules of Dusk Bastards are straightforwad; all gameplay is based around a few core concepts.
 This chapter provides a breif explanation of how to play the game.
 Once you understand the basic rules you can reference [**Chapter Rules of the Game**] for more indepth information.